Nirph-Andre/Fx/readme.md

 - Support for more units
 - Support for more transitions
 - Support for transitioning multiple properties
-- Support for class transitions
+- Support for CSS class transitions
+- Support for colors